RegularTetragon/GanymedeLang/README.md

 ## Ganymede Programs
-All ganymede programs contain any number of declarations, followed by a procedure call, followed by a period.
+All ganymede programs contain a single statement.
 This single statement however can contain other statements.
 A statement is a procedure call, or a procedure definition.

 ## Expressions
 There are few things in ganymede that can be evaluated.
 Those things are